 - Current pets: 1 cat, 2 dogs, 9 chickens, many freshwater fish

 - Art Tools: Paint Tool SAI (main), Photoshop (SFX), these brushes, blood, sweat, tears

-I use “Mewitti” as a username because it’s unique and unlikely to be claimed on websites, but you can call me Mew, Mewitti, Witti, or Witticaster.
-“Mewitti” is a mix of my childhood username “Mewkitty” (my favorite Pokemon + my favorite animal) and my current preferred name “Witticaster” (someone who tries to be witty but isn’t good at it).
+“Mewitti” is my username, “Witticaster” is my name.
+You can call me Witti, Mew, or whatever else floats your boat.
+“Mewitti” is a mix of my childhood username “Mewkitty” (my favorite Pokemon + my favorite animal) and “witticaster” is the word for someone who tries to be witty but isn’t good at it.

 The winged mouse you see all over the place is a mascot I use to represent myself online.
 She’s an animal representation of my personality… a strange little critter that is hard to categorize but still kinda endearing.
 See more pictures of her here!